MicrosoftDocs/machine-learning-server-docs/microsoft-r/install-rclient-windows.md

 #Install Microsoft R Client on Windows

-You can host distributed, high performance R solutions on a Windows desktop computer.
-You can also use Microsoft R Server to develop solutions for deployment to an instance of SQL Server that supports R script execution.

 When you install R Client, you get the same enhanced R packages and connectivity tools that are provided in R Server.

->[!NOTE]
->Microsoft R Client is available only on Windows.
->
->If you have installed Microsoft R Client previously, you must uninstall it first.

 This document assumes you have access to the Microsoft R Client installer, which is available either through your Volume Licensing agreement or an MSDN subscription.

+>Currently, Microsoft R Client is available only on Windows.

 ##OPEN QUESTIONS

+1. What is R Client in a nutshell?

 1. Where do I get the release notes?

-1. When to use Revo*** and when to drop it?

-1. Difference between RevoScaleR and ScaleR??

 1. When you start up R CLient what happens?
 A dialog?
 A windows?
 Nothing?

-1. I didn’t see a EULA or consent to install RTVS in the powerpoint slides.
-Will there be one in the installer?

-2. Are we limited to 64-bit only?

-3. Unlike Microsoft R Server, R Client is NOT supported on Win Server 2008 or 2012, correct?

-4. When you start up R CLient what happens?
+1. When you start up R CLient what happens?
 A dialog?
 A windows?
 Nothing?

-5. For the offline install situation,
+1. For the offline install situation,
-·         What do they need to download and preinstall for R Open?
+   + What do they need to download and preinstall for R Open?
-·         What do they need to download and preinstall for RTVS?
+   + What do they need to download and preinstall for RTVS?

-DeployR: We should put a link to the DeployR Rserve component in the EULA window in case they have an offline install?

 - [**Download the Release Notes**](http://packages.revolutionanalytics.com/doc/8.0.0/README_RevoEnt_Windows_8.0.0.pdf) for more information on Revolution R Enterprise 2016 for Windows, including known issues.

 ##System Requirements

++ **Operating Systems**:   64-bit versions of Microsoft Windows 7, Windows 8.1, and Windows 10
++ **Free disk space**: 600+ GB recommended, after installation of all prerequisites
++ **RAM**: 4+ GB recommended
++ **Internet access**:  To download R Client and any dependencies

 |System Requirement   |Value                                                              |
 |---------------------|-------------------------------------------------------------------|